 There are at least 40 house systems for astrologers to choose from.
 Although how the house systems are derived can be complex there are basically two classifications: Quadrant/Equal division, and Lunes/Semi-arc.

-In this classification is the Equal House system which simplifies matters by dividing one of the great circle, most commonly the ecliptic, into 12 equal arcs of 30° each.
+In this classification, is the Equal House system which simplifies matters by dividing one of the great circles, most commonly the ecliptic, into 12 equal arcs of 30° each.

 Lunes/Semi-arc systems divide a sphere into 12 equal lunes.
 Lunes are crescent-shaped sections created when a sphere is divided by two intersecting planes—sort of like the sections of an orange.
 In this category are some of the most commonly used house systems and some you’ve probably never heard of:

 - Ascendant Equal House

 - Meridian Equal House—also called Axial, Equatorial, and Zariel

 - In the Unequal Lunes systems there are:

 - In the Semi-arc House systems there are: